granolaonicecream/xdpager/README.md

 >  TODO: add videos demonstrating these differences

-### nWorkspaces
+### nDesktops
 The number of workspaces to render.
-XDPager will only display workspaces [0, nWorkspaces].
+XDPager will only display workspaces [0, nDesktops].
 This will be irrelvant if dynamic workspaces are ever implemented.

-### workspacesPerRow
+### desktopsPerRow
 The number of workspaces to show per row in the grid.
-If workspacesPerRow == nWorkspaces, XDPager renders a single row.
-If workspacesPerRow == 1, XDPager renders a single column.
+If desktopsPerRow == nDesktops, XDPager renders a single row.
+If desktopsPerRow == 1, XDPager renders a single column.

 ### searchPrefix
 The string prefix to indicates XDPager is in search mode.
 This string supports UTF8.

 ### colors
-Everything is hardcoded.
-Knock yourself out.
+See `config.h` for command line args `desktopBg`, `desktopFg`, `selectedColor`, and `fontColor`.

+### Fonts
+Fonts can be provided as a comma delimited string `font` in fallback order.
+A separate `windowFont` string of the same format is available if the window text should use a different set of fonts or fallback order.

+>Example: "monospace,Font Awesome 6 Free Solid" will use the `monospace` alias and fallback to Font Awesome for missing glyphs.

 # Project Details
 The following sections contain details you probably don't care about